stuffo/polylang-revslider/README.md

 # polylang-revslider
-Polylang integration for Revolution Slider for WordPress
+Polylang integration for [Slider Revolution](http://revolution.themepunch.com/) for WordPress

-Revolution Slider has WPML support but lacks native Polylang support.
-Since Polylang has basic WPML compatibility we can fake that WPML is loaded and Revolution Slider will enable all translation related functions which will get emulated by the Polylang WPML compatibility.
+Slider Revolution has WPML support but lacks native Polylang support.
+Since Polylang has basic WPML compatibility we can fake that WPML is loaded and Slider Revolution will enable all translation related functions which will get emulated by the Polylang WPML compatibility.
 Translating sliders is then possible without WPML.